Faculty, Staff, and Students

-Welcome to the Ungar Lab website.
+Welcome to the Ungar Lab!

 The laboratory trains and supports research of graduate students and undergraduates at the University of Arkansas and other universities, and fosters collaborations among researchers at many institutions across the US and abroad.
-Our current projects vary from reconstructing environments during human evolution in Africa to studying extinction of giant marsupials at the end of the last ice age in Australia, and inferring the diets of our early ancestors and their kin.
-We use many approaches to studying tooth wear and shape as proxies for diet, including white-light confocal profilometry and laser scanning combined with scale-sensitive fractal analysis and geographic information systems software.
+Our projects vary from efforts to reconstruct habitats and diets of past species to developing new approaches to infer the etiology of dental erosion in clinical populations.
+We use many approaches to studying tooth wear and shape, including confocal profilometry, laser scanning, and digital photogrammetry combined with scale-sensitive fractal analysis and geographic information systems software.

 Peter Ungar, Ph.D.

-Distinguished Professor and Chair of Anthropology
+Distinguished Professor and Director of Environmental Dynamics

 University of Arkansas